Crime and Punishment Violence Quotes

-Even though we get dozens of lines like these about Katerina, she remains a somewhat sympathetic character.
+Even though we get dozens of lines like this about Katerina, she remains a somewhat sympathetic character.
 Part of this is because her kids, and a few others, remain loyal to her and seem to love her.
 Her abuse is considered a symptom of her illness and her poverty and, thus, not entirely monstrous.

 [Katerina:] "Mercy on us, can he have drunk it all?
 There were twelve silver roubles left in the chest!" and in a fury she seized him by the hair and dragged him into the room.
 (1.3.49)

 Many of the violent moments in the novel involve Katerina.
 Sure, she has a right to be mad about the stolen money, but it's painful to read about her treatment of her husband nonetheless.
 It's also darkly comic.
-We are angry with Marmeladov for not being stronger and we want something to wake him to the reality of it.
-He himself thinks the hair-pulling might help.
+We are angry with Marmeladov for not being stronger, and we want something to wake him to the reality of it.
+He himself thinks the hair pulling might help.